Uncover the hidden value in your gym’s marketing data

 Those customer feedback screens that allow you to choose the face and rate the service are a good example.
 They may be great at giving you a high-level customer service view, but the data is pretty useless beyond that.

 However, don’t overthink this.
 A unique identifier can be flexible.
 Let’s say you’ve been using Mailchimp for all your gym marketing email campaigns.
 This is potentially valuable data, and the actions of the recipient (did they open, click, share, unsubscribe, etc) can be linked through the email address.
 Mobile phone numbers are also used, along with home addresses – though the latter less so because of multi-residency.

 One final word of encouragement: your data capture may not always have been purposeful or intentional, done mainly through necessity and not always comprehensively.
 However, we can confidently say the data already exists in your business to improve and refine your offering in a multitude of ways.

-Indeed, from our conversations with more than 100 club operators around the world in the last 18 months, without exception the data they needed to transform their businesses was already there – from personalisation of the member journey to improved gym sales, increased secondary revenues to better targeted products, services and gym marketing ideas.
+Indeed, from our conversations with more than 100 club operators around the world in the last 18 months, without exception, the data they needed to transform their businesses were already there – from the personalization of the member journey to improved gym sales, increased secondary revenues to better-targeted products, services, and gym marketing ideas.

 You’re signing up for the delivery of business value that’s powered by your data.
 Your responsibility is to provide the data (and some $ for the service); their responsibility is to provide the value.
 We’re here to take on that responsibility, digging deep into your data to uncover insights that can transform your business.